Tokyo begins Olympic task of reorganising Games

 The IOC had come under fire for appearing out of touch by sticking to its schedule, but it eventually bowed to the inevitable, citing the need to protect the health of athletes.

-Bach said the postponement was “about protecting human life”, with more than 11,000 athletes expected at the Games along with 90,000 volunteers, and hundreds of thousands of officials and spectators from all over the world.
+Bach said the postponement was “about protecting human life”, with more than 11,000 athletes expected along with 90,000 volunteers, and hundreds of thousands of officials and spectators from all over the world.

 US swimming star Ryan Lochte summed up the combination of disappointment and relief expressed by most athletes, after many had voiced anger at being asked to continue training during the pandemic.